n-chatzi/max-ext-templates/README.md

 ## Notes

-Currently only for XCode, but the c files can be reused in any IDE that is properly configured
+Currently only for XCode, but the c files can be reused in any IDE that is properly configured.

+Cycling '74 suggests to use their [max-test](https://github.com/Cycling74/max-test) tool to properly test your objects.

 >Visual Studio version is in progress